|David Stern and Billy Hunter drive towards a cliff. Hand down, man down.|

 While there’s absolutely no minutes for him in Sacramento, Honeycutt is a good pick, a sophomore with some innate skills and the combination of age and athleticism that makes you want to work with him.
 Meanwhile, Mack may get minutes straight off the bat – in the midst of all their recent roster turnover, which at one point saw a ridiculous guard excess, Washington doesn’t actually have a backup point guard at the moment, aside from the unsuitable Jordan Crawford.
 They could and should still acquire a veteran option, but there’s a contributing role for Mack in there somewhere.

 Pick 36: New Jersey plumps for some size as they pick Jordan Williams from Maryland.
 This is about 10 to 15 spots higher than Williams may have been expected to go, but in this particular second round, you can pretty much do what you like.
-Williams has enough rebounding and offense to churn out a few years, even with his physical disadvantages.
+Williams has enough rebounding and offence to churn out a few years, even with his physical disadvantages.
 To be honest, one year would do.

 Since 2004, the New Jersey Nets have played host to all of Shawne, Jordan, Sean, Aaron, Eric, Terrence, Deron and Marcus E. Williams.
 It may by the second round, but bugger me if we ain’t still cramming in the hard hitting in-depth analysis for which this aptly sloganed site is known.